hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 * Challenge: The token amounts of the smart contracts are too large, which will cause a large financial cost in training on ChatGPT.
 * Solution: The authors use a heuristic filtering scheme to reduce the number of functions of smart contracts that need to be checked.
 * Approach: The author develops the GPTScan to achieve their ideas.
 The GPTScan first filters sensitive functions, then uses GPT to detect the semantics of the contract and infer key variables and finally passes it to a static analyzer to do the confirmation of the vulnerability.
-* Evalution: GPTScan achieves high precision and finds 9 new vulnerabilities.
+* Evaluation: GPTScan achieves high precision and finds 9 new vulnerabilities.

 # 24_2_4